Financial Due Diligence

 How do you carry out FDD?

 The process involves analysing financial and supplementary data.
-We collect documents like accounting records and clinical software reports, then examine revenue streams and expenses to assess profitability.
-We also identify risks, such as key man dependence, impacting the practice’s stability.
-This thorough evaluation provides buyers with a clear picture of the practice’s financial health, ensuring informed acquisition decisions.
+We collect documents like accounting records and software reports, then examine revenue streams and expenses to assess profitability.
+We also identify risks, such as key man dependence, impacting the business’s stability.
+This thorough evaluation provides buyers with a clear picture of the business’s financial health, ensuring informed acquisition decisions.

 Recent blog posts